-The two targets must be exactly collinear both spatially and vertically for (4) to work; however, real ground clutter targets do not have this property naturally, meaning the phase change difference measurements can be very noisy.
-Additional sources of noise include differing clutter target heights within one range gate (e.g., building, trees), especially when vertical refractivity gradient is high; target sway from vegetation; propagation delay of radar beam, etc. (see, for example, Bodine et al. 2011).
-Fabry (2004) found that vegetation sway is one of the largest error sources, possibly affecting refractivity from a single target by as much as $\pm$ 10 N-units.
-Additional data processing techniques are required to reduce the noise and obtain reliable measurements, such as smoothing and censoring of bad quality targets.
+The two targets and the radar should be aligned along the same straight line for (4) to work; however, real ground clutter targets do not have this property naturally, meaning the phase change difference measurements can be very noisy.
+Additional sources of noise include differing clutter target heights within one range gate (e.g., building, trees); during times with high vertical refractivity gradients, target sway from vegetation, propagation delay of the radar beam, etc. (see, e.g., Bodine et al. 2011).
+Fabry (2004) found that vegetation sway is one of the largest error sources, possibly affecting refractivity from a single target by as much as $\pm 10$ N-units.
+Additional data processing techniques are required to reduce the noise and obtain reliable measurements, such as smoothing and censoring of badquality targets.

 Absolute refractivity can be determined by summing a reference field of refractivity with the refractivity difference measurements.
-The refractivity algorithm used at the University of Oklahoma, developed by Cheong et al. (2008), uses an objective analysis of Mesonet data for a reference refractivity field, chosen from a time when the low-level refractivity is nearly homogeneous (< 5 N-unit range over radar domain), the wind speed is low (< 5 m s-1) and there is no rainfall, for at least 10 consecutive radar scans to roughly ensure a steady state (Bodine et al. 2011).
-Even with these conditions, reference measurements may still yield poor quality reference maps due to variations in clutter coverage.
+The refractivity algorithm used at the University of Oklahoma, developed by Cheong et al. (2008), uses an objective analysis of Mesonet data for a reference refractivity field, chosen from a time when the low-level refractivity is nearly homogeneous (<5-N-unit range over radar domain), the wind speed is low ( $<5 \text{ m s}^{-1}$ ), and there is no rainfall, for at least 10 consecutive radar scans to roughly ensure a steady state (Bodine et al. 2011).
+Even with these conditions, reference measurements may still yield poor-quality reference maps because of variations in clutter coverage.
 Prior to processing the PCD measurements into refractivity, a phase unwrapping procedure is applied.
-The algorithm includes censoring of poor quality clutter targets and smoothing to reduce noise, such that the final refractivity measurements have a spatial resolution of approximately 4 km, similar to that presented in Weckwerth et al. (2005).
+The algorithm includes censoring of poor-quality clutter targets and smoothing to reduce noise, such that the final refractivity measurements have a spatial resolution of approximately 4 km, similar to that presented in Weckwerth et al. (2005).